AstralOrdana/OrdanasInferno/index.md

-## Welcome to GitHub Pages
+## Welcome to Ordana's Inferno

-You can use the [editor on GitHub](https://github.com/AstralOrdana/OrdanasInferno/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Ordana's Inferno is a Minecraft Datapack aiming to completely revamp the way you play the game.
+You spawn in the nether with nothing but your witts and and must survive the countless horrors of the Inferno.

 ### Markdown